 This rather large painting is currently in the Summit Gallery, 675 Main Street, Park City, Utah.
 I used different sizes of brayers to lay down the initial indigo and abstract the mountains and roadside.
 The area in the upper right is sanded with steel wool to let the silver reflection show through, bringing reflective light as opposed to the clouds which are painted, splattered and dripped into place.
 I felt like it needed some small shots of color and added the fuchsia to compliment the blues.

 I have many incredible memories of warm summers spent on the lakes of Upstate New York.
-We would watch as the storms progressed from the far side of the lake to our shore, taking cover on the porch or in a car until it blew over.
+We would watch as the storms progressed from the far side of the lake to our shore, taking cover on the porch or, if we were at the beach, sheltered in the car until it blew over.
 In the evenings we would often take a boat out to the middle of the lake and stargaze.
 These paintings are some of my happy memories.

 I spent about ten years in Westport, CT.
 Almost every day, I would head to Sherwood Island State Park, the oldest State Park in CT.
 It is a beautiful place and during the week, it doesn’t get many visitors.
-It has a beautiful, sandy, beach on Long Island Sound, ruins of old farm houses, a decrepit orchard, wood and wetlands, which make a wonderful bird sanctuary, and miles of paths to walk on through it all.
+It has a two lovely expansive, sand beaches on Long Island Sound, ruins of old farm houses, an orchard which must be from revolutionary times, wood and wetlands, (which make a wonderful bird sanctuary), and miles of paths to walk through it all.
 It is incredibly peaceful.
 This painting is a memory from my time on the beach at twlight, looking through the still grasses, across the sound to the lights on Long Island.